 At the age of twenty my first story, The Red Calf, was published by Prairie Fire.
 It tells of the grief of a young boy at the death of his sister, an Israeli soldier killed while fighting for a cause that she didn’t believe in.
 It was my first, successful attempt to use writing to say something political.
 Despite this early success, I decided that becoming a writer wasn’t a practical decision.

 After many attempts to find other work that I could love, and a decade-long stint as an academic, I returned to writing and publishing my creative work.
 It is challenging at times: I write while raising three children with my husband, and while our life inspires me, on a practical level, it slows me down as an artist.
 But art prevails.
-This One Because of the Dead, forthcoming in May 2018, is the result of a decade of work.
+This One Because of the Dead, published in April 2109, is the result of a decade of work.

-My work has been published in literary journals including The Danforth Review, The Fertile Source, Found Press, and Prairie Fire.
+My work has been published or is forthcoming in literary journals including The Antigonish Review, Wasafiri Magazine, The Danforth Review, The Fertile Source, Found Press, and Prairie Fire.
 I blog about karate at pregnantladydoeskarate.com.

 I donate ten percent of my writer’s earnings to charity, mainly organizations that help victims of conflict, especially women and children.
 To date I have donated to Care Canada, the White Helmets, and the Children's Aid Society.

 Image above: Saturday Night at Uwajimaya 2016 by Abraham Murley